Part 2

 Nothing that anyone can do.

-The flattened landscape is awash and out of focus, his companions blurry, vertical brown shapes.
+The flattened landscape becomes awash and out of focus, his companions blurry, vertical brown shapes.

-Eku and Yathi find each other, put arms over their shoulders and lean to touch foreheads, laughing defiantly.
+He and Yathi put arms over each other’s shoulders and lean to touch foreheads, the skin of their backs and shoulders gone numb, laughing defiantly.

-As quickly as it appears, the storm moves along.
+As quickly as it appears, the storm continues down the river.

 Clouds disperse and disappear.